g0v-data/g0v-hackmd-archive/notes/4fL68bebTGi2J_iPfQM28g.md

 ```
 Bazel will make certain that only the necessary service and its dependencies (for instance, shared libraries) will be rebuilt, thus saving resources and time.

-After the development is completed, you can also perform testing on the project using Bazel:
+After the development is completed, you can also perform testing on the project using:

 ```bash
 bazel test //services/delivery-tracking:all
 ```
-Bazel guarantees that only the tests of the impacted components will run.
+This guarantees that only the tests of the impacted components will run.
 After that, the modified service is automatically put into action as long as the tests pass.

 ### Step 6: Deploying Multiple Components with Bazel
 In addition, Bazel provides infrastructure for multi-target deployments, which allows the deployment of several services or applications from the same pipeline.
 Immersing yourself in this example, if there is an update in the API client library and deployment of both mobile applications supported and web dashboards is needed, you may execute: